msbatal/PHP-PDO-Database-Class/README.md

 $select = $db->select('tableName')
              ->groupBy('column')
              ->run();
-// Gives: SELECT * FROM tableName GROUP BY column;
+//Gives: SELECT * FROM tableName GROUP BY column;
 ```

 Also you can use functions with `groupBy()` method: